cvc5/ethos/user_manual.md

 In the following, we informally write BNF categories `<symbol>` to denote an SMT-LIB version 3.0 symbol, `<term>` to denote an SMT-LIB term and `<type>` to denote a term whose type is `Type`, `<typed-param>` has syntax `(<symbol> <type> <attr>*)` and binds `<symbol>` as a fresh parameter of the given type and attributes (if provided).

-The following commands are supported for declaring and defining types and terms, most of which are taken from SMT-LIB version 3.0:
+The following commands are supported for declaring and defining types and terms.
+The first set of commands are identical to those in SMT-LIB version 3.0:
 - `(declare-const <symbol> <type> <attr>*)` declares a constant named `<symbol>` whose type is `<type>`.
 Can be given an optional list of attributes (see [attributes](#attributes)).
 - `(declare-fun <symbol> (<type>*) <type> <attr>*)` declares a constant named `<symbol>` whose type is given by the argument types and return type.
 Can be given an optional list of attributes.
 - `(declare-sort <symbol> <numeral>)` declares a new type named `<symbol>` whose kind is `(-> Type^n Type)` if `n>0` or `Type` for the provided numeral `n`.